 Long-haul truck drivers who are currently employed in Saskatchewan province and hold a valid Provisional Work Permit are eligible to apply for Canadian Permanent Resident status through this sub- category.

 The Saskatchewan Student Category is open to international students who have completed their post- secondary education in either Saskatchewan province or elsewhere in Canada.
-This category is subdivided into two sub-categories:
+This category is subdivided into two sub-categories

 The International Graduate Entrepreneur Sub-Category in Saskatchewan is designed to help international students who have graduated from institutions in the province to stay in Saskatchewan as entrepreneurs and bring investment to their businesses.